Kerwood/linuxblog-xyz/src/posts/installing-nginx-ingress-aks/README.md

 excerpt: This is a guide on installing a NGINX Ingress controller on Azure Kubernetes Service.
 blog: true
 tags: [nginx-ingress, aks]
+meta:
+- name: description
+  content: How to install a NGINX ingress controller in an AKS cluster.
 ---

 {{ $frontmatter.excerpt }}